Neha170404/delta-demo/README.md

 # delta-demo
-this is a demo for Git and Github classs
+this is a demo for Git and Github classs.